Medically reviewed by Dr. Erica Irish, DVM

 - At the end of 8 weeks, it should be safe to totally discontinue the medication.

 The size of your dog, the starting dose, and the dog’s health and behavior will all play into the weaning process.
 That’s why it’s always good to get some professional advice.

-STEP 5: Monitor Your Dog
+STEP 4: Monitor Your Dog

 Continue to monitor your dog’s behavior and reactions for up to 4 more weeks after he or she has completely tapered.
 It’s important for you to monitor your own behavior as well.